dst-ws22/website/docs/project-description.md

 ### Possible improvements

 - Provide constructive feedback on how the team might be able to improve their project.
-Make sure your feedback includes at least one comment on the visualization ideas and dashbaord mockup of the project, but do feel free to comment on aspects beyond visualizations.
+Make sure your feedback includes at least one comment on the visualization ideas of the project, but do feel free to comment on aspects beyond visualizations.

 ### Presentation